jezzarax/jezzarax.github.io/cv.md

 `2020 - 2021`

 *Senior Data Scientist*

-Growing team technical excellence and data-driven innovation for multiple insurance-oriented projects in complex a cross-branch environment.

 * Gradually introduced a number of technologies and development approaches to enable team's process and product scalability.
 That resulted in smaller development iterations and more reliable delivery of products.
 * I drove smooth migration of data products from an on-premise infrastructure into the cloud while keeping the services uninterrupted.